“Become an eyewitness to an obscure period of our history and have a unique experience with the dark side of Argentina”

 Incredible murals (paintings & graffiti) on the topic.
 The individuals, history, and struggles they represent.

-We will also talk about one of the worst aspects of the dictatorship: the babies stolen from their imprisoned mothers and raised by military families.
-And, finally, you will hear some testimonies.
+We will also talk about a couple of the worst aspects of the dictatorship: the systematic theft of babies from their imprisoned mothers and the Nazi ideology that permeated the military and security forces.
+And, finally, you will hear some recorded testimonies.

 People concerned about human rights violations.